toomuchdesign/babel-timing/README.md

 ## Notes

-This tool started as an attempt of measuring the time taken by Babel while running transpiled tests or compiling applications with a bundler like Webpack.
+This tool started as an attempt of measuring the time taken by Babel while running transpiled tests and compiling Webpack applications.

-I didn't find find a way of simply monitoring Babel while running the aforementioned tools, since I couldn't relate the `wrapPluginVisitorMethod` calls to the file actually being compiled.
+I didn't find a simple way of monitoring Babel while running the aforementioned tools, since I couldn't relate the `wrapPluginVisitorMethod` calls to the file actually being compiled.

 Any further idea/contribution to get to a better Babel monitoring solution is welcome.